 Abstract

 The following report details the target objective and the work to date in automating Multi Chem Group’s chemical compatibility testing process to be accomplished by the University of Houston Halliburton senior design team.
 The work has been broken down into Fall and Spring Term deliverables where Spring is the delivery of the automated device and Fall is the delivery of the software front-end of the device.
 Multi Chem Group desires a reliable and simple solution to automate chemical compatibility testing.
 The compatibility test consists of mixing two chemical treatment products to determine whether or not they will be able to deliver their individual solution or conflict with each other.
-The current process involves a technician filling ten test vials in a gradient with two treatment products.
-The technician then heats the vials to a desired temperature, and once the temperature has been reached, the technician manually mixes the vails and determines whether or not they are compatible by visual assessment of the gradient between the two treatment products.
-This process leads to inconsistent results due to operator bias.
+The current process leads to inconsistent results due to operator bias.
 Our solution will automate the chemical dispensing, heating, mixing, and image capture phases of the samples within a single device thereby removing inconsistency and providing simple points of input and output to minimize complexity of use.
-Our device will be able to regulate desired temperature within +/- 5 °C and dispense chemical samples with accuracy of +/- .1 ml.
+Our device will be able to regulate desired temperature within +/- 5 °C and dispense chemical samples with accuracy of +/- 0.1 ml.
 The device is also constrained to occupy an area no larger than 3’ x 3’.
 Multi Chem has not set a budget on this project, but we have taken it upon ourselves to make financially responsible decisions.
-Our current expenditures presents a reduction in previous estimates due to changes in vial sizing and subsequent equipment to be used.
+Our current expenditures reflect a reduction in previous estimates due to changes in vial sizing and subsequent equipment to be used.
 The software representing the Fall deliverable has been completed and, upon interfacing with hardware, will give the user ability to choose heating temperature, mixing time, observation time, and number of images to capture.

 Background, Problem, and Significance